danb0b/danb0b.github.io/content/work-blog/2024-05-22-incredible-feats-of-productivity.md

 ## Intro

-I don't know if it's the ever-increasing volume of bad news I'm getting from my tech podcasts, the impending AI apocalypse, or perhaps myself atrophying a bit and sticking with what I know, but if I hadn't already switched, the news that Microsoft is integrating surveillance practices [^1] into their operating system would have.
-So I thought I'd discuss how I switched and why, but start with the tools I use to get things done in Linux, starting with text, writing, and how I de-linked myself from any one productivity suite.
+I don’t know if it’s the ever-increasing volume of bad news I’m getting from my tech podcasts, the impending AI apocalypse, or perhaps myself atrophying a bit and sticking with what I know, but if I hadn’t already switched to Linux, the news that operating systems were baking in surveillance [^1] certainly would have accelerated my shift.
+So I thought I’d discuss how I switched to Linux and why, but start with the tools I use to get things done in Linux, such as tools for writing, and how I de-linked myself from any one productivity suite.

 ## Office / Productivity